Tag: koreapalace

 🚇 Nearest Subway Station: Anguk Station (Line 3, Exit 3), followed by a 5-minute walk.

-A Palace in Harmony with Nature – Unlike the straight-lined structures of Gyeongbokgung, Changdeokgung’s layout follows the curves of the land.
+Blends with Nature – Unlike Gyeongbokgung’s rigid design, Changdeokgung follows the natural curves of the land.

-A Royal Favorite – Many Joseon kings preferred living here over Gyeongbokgung.
+Royal Favorite – Many Joseon kings preferred living here over other palaces.

-UNESCO World Heritage Site – Recognized for its outstanding architecture and preservation.
+UNESCO World Heritage Site – Recognized for its historical significance and preservation.

-Secret Garden (Huwon) – A hidden gem featuring serene pavilions and lotus ponds.
+Secret Garden (Huwon) – A hidden gem featuring pavilions, lotus ponds, and centuries-old trees.

 Key Highlights of the Changdeokgung Palace Tour